-The Olympus PEN-F and the Fujifilm X100F are two enthusiast cameras that were officially introduced, respectively, in January 2016 and January 2017.
+The Olympus PEN-F and the Fujifilm X100F are two enthusiast cameras that were announced, respectively, in January 2016 and January 2017.
 The PEN-F is a mirrorless interchangeable lens camera, while the X100F is a fixed lens compact.
 The cameras are based on a Four Thirds (PEN-F) and an APS-C sensor.
 The Olympus has a resolution of 20.2 megapixel, whereas the Fujifilm provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Olympus PEN-F and the Fujifilm X100F are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the PEN-F – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the PEN-F – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is somewhat larger (6 percent) than the Olympus PEN-F. In this context, it is worth noting that neither the PEN-F nor the X100F are weather-sealed.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is considerably larger (6 percent) than the Olympus PEN-F. In this context, it is worth noting that neither the PEN-F nor the X100F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens build in, whereas the PEN-F is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the PEN-F and their specifications in the Micro Four Thirds Lens Catalog.